AdobeDocs/app-builder/src/pages/guides/configuration/index.md

 In addition to the base annotations provided by Runtime (See [here](https://github.com/adobe-apiplatform/incubator-openwhisk/blob/master/docs/annotations.md)), there are a few special annotations:

 - **disable-download** (Default: false) - Determines whether action code can be downloaded.
-Once this annotationi is set to true, it cannot be set back to false.
+Once this annotation is set to true, it cannot be set back to false.
 - **require-adobe-auth** (Default: false) - Determines whether the action will require Adobe authentication to invoke.
 See [here](https://developer.adobe.com/app-builder/docs/guides/security/#authentication-and-authorization-handling) for more.

 #### Hooks to customize the tooling